High-Protein Breakfast Ideas for Beginners: Easy and Healthy Morning Meals

 What Does The Research Say?Â

-Studies found through the National Institutes of Health (NIH) show protein helps you feel full and preserves muscle.
+Studies available through the National Institutes of Health (NIH) suggest that protein may help promote feelings of fullness and support muscle maintenance.

 Research published through the National Center for Biotechnology Information (NCBI) suggests that higher-protein meals may help some people better manage hunger and appetite